Skip to main content

 make tinyconfig # Create minimal config

-make localmodconfig # Then add current hardware support
+make localmodconfig # Add current hardware support

 17. Server and RAID Configuration (Optional)